Beginner gardens often struggle because of a very simple thing: sunlight

 🌱 Common Sunlight Mistakes Beginners Make

-• Forget trees create moving shadows
+• Forgetting that trees and bushes make moving shadows

 Fixing sunlight alone often transforms a struggling garden into a productive one.